 What Do You Send to Cuban Churches?

-Our website is also designed to accept specific requests directly from pastors in Cuba.
+To complement our experience gained from traveling and visiting churches throughout Cuba, our website is designed to accept specific requests directly from pastors in Cuba.
 We also have Cuban nationals representing us on the island that collect needs from pastors directly as many of them do not have access to telephones or the internet.
 We do this to fulfill very specific needs like a particular type of light bulb, a specific tool, specific a/v cable adapters, or any other type of item we don’t normally send but will be used for legitimate church purposes.
-Once we receive and verify a request, we make the need known through our social media network and work to fulfill requests that are in alignment with our mission.
+Once we receive and verify a request, we make the need known through our social media network and our website for fulfillment.

 How Are Items Sent/Distributed?